giccmx/http-www.informeseguridad.cns.gob.mx-/README.md

 **EN | English**

 This project automates the daily extraction, transformation, and loading (ETL) of homicide data in Mexico, directly from the official government website [informeseguridad.cns.gob.mx](http://www.informeseguridad.cns.gob.mx/).
 It uses a Python-based pipeline powered by **requests**, and **pdfplumber** to extract and process data from dynamically generated content and PDF files.
-The entire process runs inside a Docker container and is scheduled daily via GitHub Actions.

 ## 🚀 Purpose